michalcichon/michalcichon.github.io/_posts/2014-02-07-freemarker-syntax-highlighting-in-netbeans.md

 Unlike for Eclipse, installing Freemarker support for NetBeans was quite complicated.
 Unfortunatelly the official Freemarker's website pointed me to some wrong plugin.

-To install Freemarker syntax highlighter first install plugin called "Lexer to NetBeans Bridge".
+To install Freemarker syntax highlighter, first install plugin called "Lexer to NetBeans Bridge".
 You can find it here: [Lexer to NetBeans Bridges][lexer].

 Then you can install plugin named "Freemarker NetBeans Plugin" available here: [Plugin][plugin]